laravel/docs/middleware.md

 <a name="sorting-middleware"></a>
 ### Sorting Middleware

 In some cases you'd want to run your middleware in a specific order.
 You can achieve this by ordering the middleware with the `$middlewarePriority` property of your HTTP kernel.
-This doesn't includes global middleware which is always run before other middlewares.
+This doesn't include global middleware which is always run before other middleware.

     /**
      * The priority-sorted list of middleware.